ComplexSecurity/Burp-Suite-Exam/Web Cache Deception ✅/Web Cache Deception.md

 Add a possible delimiter character between the original path and the arbitrary string - e.g. `/settings/users/list;aaa`.
 If the response is identical, it indicates the `;` is used as a delimiter.
 If it matches the response to the path with the arbitrary string, it indicates that the `;` character is not used as a delimiter.

 Test if they are also used by the cache by adding a static extension to the end of the path.
-If the response is cached, it indicates the cache does not use the delimiter and interprets the full URL path and there is a cache rule to store responses for requests ending `.js`.
+If the response is cached, it:

+- indicates the cache does not use the delimiter and interprets the full URL path and;
+- there is a cache rule to store responses for requests ending `.js`.

 >[!info]
 >Test all ASCII characters and a range of common extensions (exe, ico, css, js).
 Use Intruder to quickly test the characters and turn off automated character encoding.